anpaul7/nuodb-operator/README.md

 A Kubernetes Operator that automates the packaging, provisioning, and managing of operational tasks for Kubernetes containerized applications.
 By default the NuoDB Kubernetes Operator deploys the NuoDB with Community Edition (CE) capability in the following tested and verified Kubernetes distributions:

-* Red Hat OpenShift 4.x
-  * On-prem or OpenShift supported public cloud platforms
+* Amazon Elastic Kubernetes Services (EKS)
-* Google Cloud Platform (GCP)
+* Google Kubernetes Engine (GKE)
   * GKE managed Kubernetes
   * Anthos GKE (on-prem) managed Kubernetes
 * Open source Kubernetes
-* Amazon Web Services (AWS)
-  * EKS managed Kubernetes
-  * Open source kubernetes
 * Rancher Kubernetes Manager
   * Rancher RKE and Rancher supported Kubernetes (e.g. EKS, AKS) on Rancher supported cloud platforms
+* Red Hat OpenShift 4.x
+  * On-prem or OpenShift supported public cloud platforms

-**Note:** The NuoDB Operator is ideal for development, test and for product evaluation purposes in single cluster Kubernetes environments. **The NuoDB Operator is not yet available for production use.** Coming soon in 1H'20 is automated LEVEL 2 (rolling upgrade) and LEVEL 3 (backup and recovery) operational support.
-Multi-cluster support is also on the roadmap.
+**Note:** The NuoDB Operator is ideal for development, test and for product evaluation purposes in single cluster Kubernetes environments. **The NuoDB Operator is not available for production use.** To use NuoDB in Kubernetes production deployments, please refer to the [NuoDB Helm Charts](https://github.com/nuodb/nuodb-helm-charts) github repository .
+The NuoDB Helm Charts are production ready and fully support day-2 operational tasks such as backup and recovery, rolling upgrade, and can also be deployed in a Multi-cluster / Multi-cloud environments.

 The NuoDB Operator also supports deploying NuoDB with either ephemeral or persistent storage options with configurations to run NuoDB Insights, a visual database monitoring Web UI, and start a sample application (ycsb) to quickly generate a user-configurable SQL workload against the database.

 ## NuoDB Operator Version support
 For a list of supported NuoDB Operator releases and where to download, click the `Releases` tab above.
 To enable automated notification of new releases, click the Watch button above and subscribe to the Releases Only selection.

 #### **Note: The master branch may contain changes that are not fully tested and/or compatible with the released Operators.
-The master branch documenation, steps, and procedures (on this page) represent a work-in-progress view of the next planned release.**
+The master branch documentation, steps, and procedures (on this page) represent a work-in-progress view of the next planned release.**

 ## About the NuoDB Community Edition Capability
 The NuoDB Community Edition (CE) capability is a full featured, but limits the database to one Storage Manager (SM) and three Transaction Engine (TE) processes.
 The Community Edition is free of charge and allows you to self-evaluate NuoDB at your own pace.
 The NuoDB Community Edition (CE) will allow first time users to experience all the benefits and value points of NuoDB including: